-What I find fascinating is how similar the situation that Daniel's three friends went through is to the scenario of the end times that all saints will face because of the Great Tribulation of the Antichrist.
+What I find fascinating is how similar the situation that Daniel's three friends faced is to the scenario of the end times that all saints will face because of the Great Tribulation of the Antichrist.

 Many before me have compared the enforced idolatry under Nebuchadnezzar (who made a giant statue of himself) to the enforced idolatry of the Antichrist (using the image of the Beast, also a statue of himself, the Beast/Antichrist) (Rev 13:15).
 Yet the end time parallel to Daniel 3's story does not stop at the idol statue (Dan 3:5=Rev 13:15).
-It also includes an equivalent to the fiery furnace that God's three faithful servants had to face (Dan 3:6).
+It also includes an equivalent to the fiery furnace that God's three faithful servants were confronted with (Dan 3:6).

-But even before the Great Tribulation, we will be called to Israel which is next door to the nuclear fallout from the coming destruction of Damascus, Syria (Isaiah 17:1).
-There may even be nuclear fallout in Israel itself based on the severe casualties described as suffered in the north of Israel (Ephraim) bordering Syria (Isaiah 17:3,6).
+But even before the Great Tribulation, we will be called to Israel, which is next door to the nuclear fallout from the coming destruction of Damascus, Syria (Isaiah 17:1).
+There may even be nuclear fallout in Israel, itself based on the severe casualties suffered in the north of Israel (Ephraim) bordering Syria according to the description of Isaiah (Isaiah 17:3,6).

 In other words, when the end time prophet comes and announces to the world that Wormwood and the Antichrist are coming soon, the place he directs the faithful to go first will be near a radioactive land--or even have radioactive land itself!
 Just like Israel had to walk by faith through the bottom of the Red Sea with walls of water on each side, we will be called to go to a place that seems unsafe and makes no sense to our natural instincts.
 It will take faith to obey.